Generating Credentials

 | `sn_incident_write` | Narrow incident create/edit via the ITSM Roles plugin (`com.snc.itsm.roles`) when admins prefer granular roles instead of the broad `itil` bundle; not contained inside `itil`.
 Usually redundant if `itil` is already assigned for incidents. |

-Assign: `itil`, `itil_admin`, `snc_internal`, `personalize_decision_table_input`, plus the custom role from step 3 when you use step 8 or admins require it.
+Assign the recommended minimal collections above (`itil`, `itil_admin`, `snc_internal`, and `personalize_decision_table_input`), plus the custom role from step 3 when you use step 8 or admins require it.
+Add optional collections only when a row in the optional table applies to your scope.

 ### 4. Create a Service Account User